Validating Coordinate Precision to Millimeter Standards

 def validate_coordinate_precision(

-source_coords: Tuple[float, float],
+source_coords: tuple[float, float],

 target_crs: str,

-control_coords: Tuple[float, float],
+control_coords: tuple[float, float],

 tolerance: float = MM_TOLERANCE_METERS,

-allow_grid_fallback: bool = False
+allow_grid_fallback: bool = False,

-) -> Dict[str, Union[str, float, bool]]:
+) -> dict[str, Union[str, float, bool, None]]:

 """